secretstartups/handbook/support/workflows/namesquatting_policy.html.md

 ### Overview

-As per the [statement of support](/support/#name-squatting-policy), namespaces may be released when they meet the appropriate criteria.
+According to the [statement of support](/support/#name-squatting-policy), namespaces may be released when they meet the appropriate criteria.

+**IMPORTANT NOTE:** If you have any situation that is unusual, or does not fall under the workflow below, [open an Issue](https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/operations/-/issues/new?issuable_template=General%2BUncategorized) with Security Operations.
+Describe the situation and request them to review and provide guidance.

 **NOTE:** When applying any of the macros ensure to replace the placeholder **“REQUESTEDNAME”** with the namespace requested.